Royal College of Psychiatrists

 The Royal College of Psychiatrists is the main professional organisation of psychiatrists in the United Kingdom, and is responsible for representing psychiatrists, for psychiatric research and for providing public information about mental health problems.
 The college provides advice to those responsible for training and certifying psychiatrists in the UK.

 In addition to publishing many books and producing several journals, the college produces, for the public, information about mental health problems.
 Its offices are located at 21 Prescot Street in London, near Aldgate.
-The college's previous address (until 2013) was Belgrave Square.
+The college's previous address (until 2013) was in Belgrave Square.

 History

 The college has existed in various forms since 1841, having started as the Association of Medical Officers of Asylums and Hospitals for the Insane.
 In 1865 it became the Medico-Psychological Association.
 In 1926, the association received its royal charter, becoming the Royal Medico-Psychological Association.
 In 1971, a supplemental charter gave the association the name of the Royal College of Psychiatrists.

-Eleanora Fleury, became the first female member of the Medico Psychological Association in 1894, when she was elected by 23 votes to 7.
+Eleanora Fleury became the first female member of the Medico Psychological Association in 1894, when she was elected by 23 votes to 7.
 She remained a member until 1924.
 This made her the first woman psychiatrist in Ireland or Great Britain.